egreuel/asv_path_planner/docs/Results.rst

 Results
 =======
 This section presents some results of the VO algorithm tested in the MARUSimulator.
 Several different encounters with different amount of TS has been tested.
 In the simulation all TSs do not take any action even if they are supposed to.
-The speed of the TSs is constant and the OS can only detect TSs that are at a distance of 50 m or closer.
+The speed of the TSs is constant and the OS can in most situations only detect TSs that are at a distance of 50 m or closer.

+The collision avoidance algorithm was tested beforehand in a less realistic and simpler simulation.
+In the turtlesim simulation provided by ROS.
+This was used to test the basic functionality of the algorithm and is not part of this documentation.

+For each simulation the distance between the ships, the trajectory of the ships, and the current and desired speed and course of the OS are recorded and plotted.
+Also it is checked if at any point during the maneuver the OS enters the defined :ref:`safety area <safety area>` around the TS.
+The avoidance maneuver is only successful if the safety area is untouched.

 Head-on
 -------